pepconnect/api-docs/saml-sso-idp.md

 After the user has authenticated via the IdP, they will be able to access the SP.
 If the user was redirected to the IdP via login from the SP they will be redirected back to the SP.
 Otherwise if they initiate the flow at the IdP they should be sent to the same URL directly.

 The IdP will pass back user authentication and profile data via SAML.
 The 3rd party will validate the digital signature associated with the IdP to make sure the data is sent by the proper IdP.
 Once that is confirmed, the 3rd party will read the profile information sent.
 The profile information will contain at the very least a field that uniquely identifies the user.
-This field will be configured by the IdP as the Subject and this can be the user’s email address, guid or any other unique id.
+This field will be configured by the IdP as the SSO ID and this can be the user’s email address, guid, or User ID.
 The profile data will also include other mandatory and optional fields like user’s name, email address, etc.

-The 3rd party will then determine if the user already exists in the system using the Subject.
+The 3rd party will then determine if the user already exists in the system using the SSO ID.
 If it is a new user, the 3rd party will use the profile data to set up their profile in the system.
 The user will then be sent to new user flow.

 If the user already exists, the 3rd party will still use the profile data to update any changes to the user’s profile.
 It will then login the user.